gurutvapatle/AD-GS/README.md

 ## Sample Run

-We provide a sample dataset for horns scene here in repo "dataset/nerf_llff_data/horns".
+We provide a sample file for horns scene here in repo.
 Run below command to run demo.sh .

 ``````
 bash demo.sh